Stochastic Gradient Descent for Barycenters in Wasserstein Space: SGD for closed-form Wasserstein barycenters

 where $\Pi^i$ is defined via the identity $\int_{\mathcal P(\mathbb R)} f(\nu)\Pi^i(d\nu)= \int_{\mathcal P(\mathbb R^q)} f(m^i)\Pi(dm)$.
 The infimum for the lower bound is reached on the univariate measures $\hat{m}^1,...,\hat{m}^q$ where $\hat{m}^i$ is the $p$-barycenter of $\Pi^i$, which means that $\hat{m}^i = \argmin \int W_p^p(\nu,\mu^i)\Pi^i(d\nu)$.
 It is plain that the infimum is reached on the distribution $\hat{m}$ with copula $C$ and $i$-th marginal $\hat{m}^i$ for $i=1,...,q$, which then has to be the barycenter of $\Pi$ and is independent of $p$. \end{proof}

 A Wasserstein SGD iteration, starting from a distribution $\mu$, sampling $m \sim \Pi$, and with step $\gamma$, both $\mu$ and $m$ having copula $C$, produces the measure $\nu = ((1-\gamma)I + \gamma T_\mu^m)(\mu)$ characterized by having copula C and the $i$-th marginal quantile functions for $i=1,\dots,q$.
-The batch stochastic gradient descent iteration works analogously. {Alternatively, one can perform (batch) stochastic gradient descent component-wise (with respect to the marginals $\Pi^i$ of $\Pi$) and then make use of the copula $C$.}
+The batch stochastic gradient descent iteration works analogously. {Alternatively, one can perform (batch) stochastic gradient descent component-wise (with respect to the marginals $\Pi^i$ of $\Pi$) and then make use of the copula $C$.} {As in the one-dimensional case, the barycenter is in this case automatically pseudo-associative since it is associative.
+Bounds for the expected optimality gap and in $W_2^2$ for the SGD sequence can be similarly deduced in this case too. }